xleonardov/storybook-next/README.md

-# Next.js site with Storybook for components
+# Storybook Component in Next.js <i>by [LeonV](https://github.com/xleonardov)</i>

+This is cutom implementation of storybook component in Next.js frontend project.

 ## Getting Started